JulieMontoya/BCP_design/stream_of_consciousness.md

 drawing parts in four-colour `MODE 5`; the latter for drawing parts in two-colour `MODE 4`, and also for erasing parts by overdrawing with the background colour.

+_Done now, mostly.
+After initially writing for maximum compatibility with the previous version, by inserting NOP instructions to keep all entry points the same to avoid rebuilding the test program, now have bitten bullet and rebuilt database and test program._

 Also, the mis-named `draw_pad`  (it used to call  `prepare_pad`)  always gets called after `select_pin` and probably is best merged into that.